vik-wonders/vik-wonders/README.md

 ## Issue Tracker

-do [su -] at begining to get root authorization. this is required to edit files grep -Ril "text-to-find-here" /var/www/itracker
+1. do [su -] at begining to get root authorization. this is required to edit files
+2. grep -Ril "text-to-find-here" /var/www/itracker

 1. /var/www/itracker/modules/issues/hooks -> class.php
  (This contains definition of functions)

+2. /var/www/itracker/modules/issues/hooks -> func.php
+ (this contains add_new_func() which generates query to add issue.
+Here we modified query which generates issueid from database)

 2. /var/www/itracker/modules/groups/hooks/func.php
   ( This file has a function which provides package selection furing issue registration)
 3. /var/www/itracker/themes/default/tpl/issues/new.tpl